-Here’s the thing, Habito is an affiliate partner of mine, but unbeknown to them, I’m also a customer of theirs – I’ve used their online mortgage brokering service twice so far.
+Here’s the thing, Habito is an affiliate partner of mine, but unbeknown to them, I’m also a customer of theirs – I’ve taken their online mortgage brokering service for a joyride three times now, which technically makes me a “mystery shopper”

 If you’re looking for the short story, here it is: Habito are legit.
-I’ve had two positive experiences so recommending their online mortgage service isn’t a problem.
-If that’s all you wanted to know, here’s a link to their website so you can get started on finding your very own sweet mortgage.
+I’ve had three positive experiences so recommending their online mortgage brokerage service is a breeze.
+If that’s all you wanted to know, here’s a link to their website so you can start the horrific journey of finding your very own sweet mortgage deal.

 Some of the key features of using Habito

-- Whole of market.
+- Whole of market access.
 They search the whole market – that’s more than 20,000 mortgages from 90 lenders.

 - Your own expert broker.
 You’ll get your own personal broker to support you through the process.
 They’ll be there every step of the way.